23 Questions & Answers About Steroids

 Note: After a steroid cycle ceases, sex drive may decrease due to decreased endogenous testosterone.
-These symptoms may persist for several weeks or months, depending on the compounds used and the PCT (post cycle therapy) protocol.
+These symptoms may persist for several weeks or months, depending on the compounds used and the PCT (post-cycle therapy) protocol.

 9. Do I Need to Run a PCT (Post Cycle Therapy)?

-However, in many cases, a PCT will help users recover physiologically and psychologically after a cycle.
+Yet, in many cases, a PCT will help users recover physiologically and psychologically after a cycle.

 No bodybuilder wants to experience low testosterone for several months after a cycle, thus an effective PCT can significantly reduce this waiting period.

 From a physical perspective, we find that a PCT keeps the body in an anabolic (muscle-building) state, cementing results made from a cycle.
 Also, our patients report improved sexual health, which can often deteriorate post-cycle, causing less libido and weaker erections.

 Men can often report feeling fatigued and having low energy post-cycle, which is a common side effect of low testosterone.

 Psychologically, a PCT can help a man feel more confident and experience greater well-being, due to testosterone increasing dopamine levels in the brain.
 Dopamine is a neurotransmitter that makes a person feel good; however, when low it can contribute to depression or anxiety.

 10. Can Anabolic Steroids Make You Depressed?